Saving money

 What fees are common in savings accounts?

-Not all savings accounts are the same.
-Savings accounts can have different fee structures, but the following are the types of fees that savings accounts can have.
+Savings accounts can have different fee structures, but the following are the common types of fees found.

 Maintenance fee